ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 6. In the example, which low-level C SDK function is directly responsible for telling the PIO to set the LED to a new color?
 How is this function accessed from the main “application” code?<br>
 The processor can use pio_sm_put_blocking(pio, sm, 1) and pio_sm_put_blocking(pio, sm, 0) to push data directly into the state machine’s TX FIFO to turn on LED or turn off LED.
 7. What role does the pioasm “assembler” play in the example, and how does this interact with CMake?<br>
-The assembler convert assembler file to programmable language that can be executed by machine.
+The assembler will change a ".pio" file to some static variables describing the program.
 CMake support the converte process from "human language" to "machine language".